Sole Power: Assessment and honours

 In the 2010 edition on the World's Best Racehorse Rankings Sole Power was given a rating of 117 making him the 126th best racehorse in the world and the equal-best three-year-old sprinter, alongside Smiling Tiger, Wanted and Let Me Fight.
 His rating dropped to 115 in the following year, and his ranking dropped to 248 in the world, and in 2012 he repeated his rating of 115, when he was rated 236th in the world.
 He was again rated on 115 in 2013.
-He improved to 118 in 2014, making him the equal 78th best hore in the world and the eighth best sprinter.
+He improved to 118 in 2014, making him the equal 78th best horse in the world and the eighth best sprinter.

 In November 2014 Sole Power was named Champion Sprinter at the Cartier Racing Awards, beating his stablemate Slade Power.